-Ask them to help
+Ask Them to Help

-One of the best ways to make them realize responsibility is by asking them to assist you in simple tasks like chores.
+One of the best ways to make them realize responsibility is by asking them to assist you with simple tasks like chores.
 Every family member has to do their part, and this includes the kids.
 Make sure they know that alongside playing with toys, there are other tasks to accomplish as well!
 You can ask for help by giving them simple jobs like wiping down tables or picking up after themselves when they eat something off of the floor.
 Pampering them too much and trying to reduce their work by doing everything will spoil the children’s development.
-Do tell them what to do and they’ll surely do it!
+Do tell them what to do, and they’ll surely do it!

 It might be tempting to take over and decide everything for the child, but that is just going to make it worse.
 When you give your children some input into their day-to-day routine, they will learn what’s expected of them much more quickly.
-You can start by having them pick out their clothes in the morning, choose what they want for breakfast and where they would like to go with you.
+You can start by having them pick out their clothes in the morning, choose what they want for breakfast, and decide where they would like to go with you.

-Always suggest and not advise.
-Let your child make the decisions because they’ll like the way you prioritize their choice.
+Always suggest and never advise.
+Let your child make the decisions because they’ll like the way you prioritize their choices.
 It will also put a slight burden on them to choose wisely so as to repay your fair treatment and respect.
 It’s important to give your child as many options as possible when it comes to making decisions about how their day will turn out.
 This type of child care will definitely aid their growth.

-Reward them for responsibility
+Reward Them for Responsibility

 Praise your children for what he or she has done every time he or she displays signs of responsibility!
-Reward them for responsibility for small, tangible things.
+Reward them for taking responsibility for small, tangible things.
 Tell your youngster how pleased you are with them.
 If you’re teaching a child how to wash dishes and they get them all cleaned up with help from an older sibling or parent, give them a high five for taking care of their responsibilities well!

 If your child is capable of taking care of their own clothing, let him or her pick out the new clothes they want to buy at Target!
 Lifting heavy boxes can earn a reward too; if your youngster needs to get some groceries from the store and he or she manages it without any help from you, give them a sticker or small toy!